 - Make Your Cat Feel Comfortable

-If you bring your kitty’s favorite stuff with you, such as their blanket or a pillow, you’ll ensure they’re comfy in their crate, and as a result, peaceful during the entire ride.
-However, this only works if the trip is short to relatively short.
+If you bring your kitty’s favorite stuff with you, such as their blanket or a pillow, you’ll ensure they’re comfy in their crate, and as a result, quiet and peaceful during the entire ride.
+However, this only works if the trip is relatively short.
 Everything under six hours of traveling could be considered short, so your cat should be fine staying in the crate.
 If the trip is longer, say eight hours or more, you should let your cat out of the carrier occasionally– not only so they can stretch their legs a little, but also so they can go potty, drink water and have a meal.
 If your cat has a weak bladder or is diabetic or very old, you may want to let them out of the carrier more frequently (every four or so hours, depending on your cat’s health and age).
 The goal is to keep your kitty as comfortable as possible during the entire car ride.

 - Don’t Leave Your Cat In The Car